Liubsyy/JarEditor/README.md

 ## Some mechanisms
-- The JDK that the compilation depends on is the JDK of the project.
-You can choose the target version of the compiled class.
+- The JDK that the compilation depends on is the JDK of your SDK list.
+You can choose JDK and target version of the compiled class.
 - The classpath you depend on when compiling java is the dependency of the project.
 If the dependency package cannot be found, you can add the dependency.
 - Save/Compile will save the modified files to the jar_edit subdirectory of the directory where the jar package is located.
 Build Jar will incrementally write the files in the jar_edit directory to the jar, and finally delete this directory.